superflash41/codeX/README.md

 \newcommand{\semester}{Fall 2024}
 ```

-3. Create an `images` folder in your project directory for your images
+3. Create an `images` folder in the project directory for the images

-4. Add your content in the sections after the table of contents
+4. Add some content

 ## License